 Teri G. Fontenot was appointed as a director in 2019.
 In March 2019, Ms. Fontenot retired from Woman's Hospital, a tax-exempt health system located in Baton Rouge, La., after serving as its president and chief executive officer since 1996.
 Prior to 1996, Ms. Fontenot served as the chief financial officer and executive vice president of Woman's Hospital.
 Mrs. Fontenot also served as chief financial officer of three other hospitals located in Louisiana and Florida prior to joining Woman's Hospital.

 Ms. Fontenot also has served on numerous boards at a local, state, and national level, including the Board of Directors of the American Hospital Association, where she served as chairperson in 2012, and the Sixth District Board of Directors for the Federal Reserve Bank, where she served as Audit Committee chairperson.
 Ms. Fontenot currently serves on the Board of Directors of Amerisafe (NASDAQ: AMSF), AMH Healthcare Services (NYSE: AMN), and the Baton Rouge Water Company (a privately held company).
 On each of these boards, she has served as a member of the Audit Committee and was designated as a qualified financial expert.
-She also serves on the Board of Governors of the American College of Healthcare Executives, and was a member of the Board of Directors of Landauer (a formerly publicly-held company) until its sale in October 2017, and the Louisiana Hospital Association Insurance Funds, where she served as chairperson for over ten years.
+She also serves on the Board of Directors for Pelitas, Dynamic Infusion Therapy, Orlando Health Inc., and the Hospice Promise Foundation (not-for-profit).
+She was a member of the Board of Directors of Landauer (a formerly publicly-held company) until its sale in October 2017, and the Louisiana Hospital Association Insurance Funds, where she served as chairperson for over ten years.

 Ms. Fontenot is a Certified Public Accountant (inactive) and is a Fellow of the American College of Healthcare Executives and presents frequently on women's health and leadership topics.
 Ms. Fontenot was named to WomenInc.
 Magazine's "2019 Most Influential Corporate Board Directors."

-Mr. Goldberg is also a member of the anti-trust and labor sections of the American Bar Association, and a member of the Kentucky and Louisville Bar Associations.
-He is past chairman of the Jefferson County Waste Management District Board, past chairman of the Louisville Visual Arts Association and the Louisville Theatrical Association, and is a member of the board of directors of the Greater Louisville Fund for the Arts and a trustee of the Jewish Hospital Heritage Fund for Excellence, a foundation whose purpose is to fund medical research and support the Jewish community of Kentucky.
+Mr. Goldberg is a member of the Kentucky and Louisville Bar Associations.
+He is past chairman of the Jefferson County Waste Management District Board and past chairman of the Louisville Visual Arts Association and the Louisville Theatrical Association.
+He is a member of the board of directors of the Greater Louisville Fund for the Arts and a trustee of the Jewish Hospital Heritage Fund for Excellence, a foundation whose purpose is to fund medical research and support the Jewish community of Kentucky.

 Clifford S. Holtz was elected a director for Almost Family in 2017, and joined the LHC Group board when the two companies finalized their merger in April 2018.
 Mr. Holtz currently serves as chief operating officer for the American Red Cross in Washington, DC.
 He has served in various leadership positions at the American Red Cross since joining the organization in 2011.
 Mr. Holtz's previous experience includes serving as president of North American enterprise sales for Nortel Networks Corp., in Denver and as president of metro markets for AT&T Corp., in New York.
 He earned a BS in business administration (magna cum laude) from State University of New York at Albany and an MBA with concentrations in marketing and management information systems from the University of Chicago.